Doordash has been paying less for driving further on deliveries, even though gas prices have skyrocketed.

 We believe every order should be worth your time, but up to this point, you were paid similarly for both long distance orders and shorter trips.Doordash in app notice sent to drivers on June 15, 2021

 Prior to this, Doordash paid a minimum of $3.00 base pay for single deliveries.
 With this announcement, they dropped the minimum to $2.50 ($2.25 in some markets) with the following explanation.

 They said they'd start paying 16 to 20 percent more for long-distance deliveries in exchange for the minimum base pay.

 Even though their pay model already promised better pay for longer trips.
 How many times do they have to promise this?

-Their example in the announcement was for a 7-mile trip.
-They said it might have paid $3.50 in the past but now would pay $4.75.
-My experience after the announcement was that deliveries that long were still paying closer to the original $3.50.
+The example in the announcement was a 7-mile trip, stating it might have paid $3.50 in the past.
+Now it would pay $4.75.
+My experience after that announcement was that deliveries that long were still paying closer to the original $3.50.